kevindimayuga/readme-generator-kd/README.md

 - GitHub Repo URL: https://github.com/kevindimayuga/readme-generator-kd
 - GitHub Pages WebPage Deployment URL: n/a

-- Since this will be a command-line application and not a webpage application, you can use the following link to access a video walkthrough on how to use the README generator application.
-LINK
+- Since this will be a command-line application and not a webpage application, you can use the following [LINK]() to access a video walkthrough on how to use the README generator application.

 ## Webpage Screenshot

-- CLI application test example
+#### CLI application test example:
 ![readme generator command line example screenshot](./assets/images/cli-application-test-kd.PNG)

-- Generated README test example
+#### Generated README test example:
 ![generated README example screenshot](./assets/images/kevindimayuga.github.io_weather-dashboard-kd.png)

 ## Table of Contents